softserveinc-rnd/blog/coral/README.md

 *Figure 2.
 Image processing time comparison for Coral dev board, Coral USB stick, Movidius 1 and TensorFlow software implementation on CPU .*

 Both TensorFlow Lite neural network file and compiled for Coral neural network file have the same extension - .tflite.
-However, when TensorFlow Lite neural network file is uploaded by mistake instead of compiled for Coral neural network file, we have performance degradation due to code execution on [CPU](https://coral.withgoogle.com/static/images/compile-tflite-to-edgetpu.png).
+However, when TensorFlow Lite neural network file is uploaded instead of compiled for Coral neural network file, we have performance degradation due to code execution on [CPU](https://coral.withgoogle.com/static/images/compile-tflite-to-edgetpu.png).
 None error messages are generated.

-A similar situation is when the user tries to upload several network models into Coral simultaneously - all networks are executed on  [CPU](https://coral.withgoogle.com/static/images/compile-tflite-to-edgetpu.png).
+Also, we tried to upload several network models into Coral simultaneously and found that starting from the second they are executed on  [CPU](https://coral.withgoogle.com/static/images/compile-tflite-to-edgetpu.png) too.

-Movidius allows to execute several neural networks simultaneously on a single stick as well as usage of batch data processing.
+Movidius allows executing several neural networks simultaneously on a single stick as well as usage of batch data processing.

 ## Power consumption